Short and Sweet Author Bio

 R. Rushing has a penchant for majestic battles, soulish struggles, kingdom intrigues, and complicated romance.

 She reads the Bible with open-mouthed fascination.
 There are enough kingdom intrigues, battles, and conflicts for a lifetime of lessons.

 Having recently moved to Florida, R. Rushing still travels with her husband around the country and probably supervises his driving a lot less with a good book in her hand.

-Seal of the Sand Dweller is her debut novel and the first installment in The Servant Ruler series.
+She loves to write in the vein of compelling stories like Ben-Hur, The Robe, and Voice In The Wind.
+Seal of the Sand Dweller is her debut novel and the first installment in The Servant Ruler Series.

-I’m a native of Philadelphia, Pennsylvania, from the heart of the inner-city, around 40th and Fairmount Avenue.
-My husband, Ben, walked past my house, often, wondering who lived there.
-We both knew all the same people but never actually met until I was fifteen.
+I’m a native of Philadelphia, Pennsylvania, from the heart of the inner-city.
+My husband, Ben, walked past my house, often wondering who lived there.
+We both knew all the same people, but never actually met until I was fifteen.

 God’s timing is everything.

 I’ve always wanted to write.
 Dreamed of it.
 Craved it.
-But it was Ben who shoved me onto the path, driving me from Virginia to a writers conference in Colorado where Francine Rivers was speaking.
-I was grateful, hopeful, and happy to be there until I got a free editorial overview of my first chapter of ‘Potipherah’s Daughter’.
-Lots of red marks on that first chapter, very pretty.
+But it was Ben who shoved me onto the path, driving me to a writer’s conference in Colorado where Francine Rivers was speaking.
+I was grateful, hopeful, and happy to be there until I got a free edit of my first chapter of ‘Potipherah’s Daughter’.
+Lots of pretty red marks on that first chapter.

-My tender heart decided right then and there, that I wasn’t an author and that I had wasted my husband’s vacation days.
-I was miserable in that room full of successful, ‘know-what-they’re-doing writers and on the verge of bursting into tears when, who but, Francine Rivers came and sat right next to me at a table.
+My tender heart was dashed.
+I was miserable in a room full of ‘know-what-they’re-doing’ writers and on the verge of bursting into tears when who but Francine Rivers came and sat right next to me at a table.

-Flip me over and call me well-done, because that’s exactly what I was.
+Flip me over and call me done because that’s exactly what I was.